SoheilKhodayari/JAW/README.md

 # JAW GitHub Pages

-This branch contains the web site code (GitHub Pages) of JAW.
-This is an orphan `gh-pages` branch.
+This branch contains the website code of JAW.
+This is an orphan `gh-pages` branch for [GitHub Pages](https://pages.github.com/).

-The live website is accessible at https://soheilkhodayari.github.io/JAW/
+The live site is accessible at https://soheilkhodayari.github.io/JAW/